 - Don’t forget, you can come back to the assignment settings and turn off anonymous grading if you need to.

-Once the assignment is created, you will notice that the Email column and student ID field is no longer visible on any page within the assignment workflow.
+After you create the assignment, you will notice that the Email column and student name field is no longer visible on any page within the assignment workflow.
 The Upload Submission button on the Manage Submissions page has also been disabled.

-When students have submitted to the assignment, you will also notice that their names have been replaced with a randomized alpha-numeric identifier.
+When students have submitted the assignment, their names are replaced with a randomized alpha-numeric identifier.
 This identifier will also be listed in place of a name when grading the submission.
 The anonymized identifier is consistent for each student in all parts of a single Gradescope assignment, but each student will have a different anonymized identifier across different assignments in the course.
-Students will not have access to their anonymized identifier; this will be for instructor and TA view only.
+Students don't have access to their anonymized identifier; this is for instructor and TA view only.

-As anonymity is set at an assignment level, the course roster will not be anonymized.
-However, having anonymized assignments within a course will affect the submission information within the course roster in the following two ways:
+Because anonymous grading is set at an assignment level, the course roster isn't anonymized.
+However, having anonymized assignments within a course can affect the submission information within the course roster in the following two ways:

-- Course contains all anonymous assignments - The Submissions column will not count the number of student submissions and will show as 0.
-Selecting a student’s name will reveal a message stating the student has not made any submissions, even if a student has made a number of submissions.
+- Course contains all anonymous assignments - The Submissions column doesn't count the number of student submissions and shows as 0.
+When selecting a student’s name there is a message that the student has not made any submissions, even if a student has made a number of submissions.

-- Course contains a mixture of anonymous and non-anonymized assignments - The Submissions column will only count the number of submissions a student has made to the assignments that are not anonymous.
-Selecting a student’s name will only list details of submissions to assignments that are not anonymous.
+- Course contains a mixture of anonymous and non-anonymized assignments - The Submissions column only counts the number of non-anonymous assignment submissions a student has made.
+Selecting a student’s name only lists the submission details to assignments that are not anonymous.

 Extensions with anonymous grading enabled

-To find out how to add individual extensions, check out our guide for more information.
+To find out how to add individual extensions, check out our assignment extensions guide.

 Students can continue to make regrade requests and maintain their anonymity.
-The email notifying of the request replaces the student’s name with their randomized student number which is listed within the assignment.
+The regrade request email notification replaces the student’s name with their randomized student number which is listed within the assignment.
 Their name and email address are also hidden from the Regrade Requests page.

-To find out how to manage regrade requests, check out our guide for more information.
+To find out how to manage regrade requests, check out our Managing regrade requests guide.

 Group submissions with anonymous grading enabled